 Some traction devices need minimal clearance – as little as a quarter of an inch around the tire, and for most ‘regular’ cars, these are the sort of traction devices you’ll need, but if you’re running an off-roader, or even perhaps an SUV, you may be able to fit something bigger.

-You should also be aware that these devices are quite technical, and don’t allow for much tolerance in the fitting, so you can’t just order a set for a 16 inch tire for example, you need to know the exact dimensions of the tire – width, height, aspect ratio etc. Many of the manufacturers have exact listings, but if you’re not sure, get in touch with them to find out.
+You should also be aware that these devices are quite technical, and don’t allow for much tolerance in the fitting, so you can’t just order a set for a 16-inch tire, for example, you need to know the exact dimensions of the tire – width, height, aspect ratio, etc. Many of the manufacturers have exact listings, but if you’re not sure, get in touch with them to find out.

-Lastly, we’d say that it’s worth doing a dry run with them – you don’t want to find yourself stuck by the side of the road trying to fit snow chains or traction cords if A) you have no idea how they fit to your tire and B) they don’t actually fit!
+Lastly, we’d say that it’s worth doing a dry run with them – you don’t want to find yourself stuck by the side of the road trying to fit snow chains or traction cords if A) you have no idea how they fit your tire and B) they don’t actually fit!